tanny411/tanny411.github.io/_posts/2020-12-01-Getting-Started-With-Outreachy.md

 published: true
 ---

 Hi, I am Aisha Khatun.
-I am a machine learning and data science enthusiast and thrilled to have been selected as an [Outreachy intern](https://www.outreachy.org/alums/)!
+I am a machine learning and data science enthusiast and thrilled to have been selected as an [Outreachy intern](https://www.outreachy.org/alums/) for the December 2020 cohort!

+This time 1,952 initial came in, 650 applicants were approved to participate in the contribution period.
+There were 83 internship projects to choose from!
+255 applicants recorded making a contribution and 54 applicants were accepted as Outreachy interns.
+I was one of them!

 In this blog, I want to share my journey into getting accepted as an intern in Outreachy where I will be working with Wikimedia foundation on the Wikipedia abstract project.
 I will share more about my work in a later post, but for now, I wanted to highlight what this internship entails and how you can get it too!

 ## Contents
 1. [What is Outreachy?](#what-is-outreachy)